seL4/isabelle/src/Tools/VSCode/extension/README.md

     ```
     "editor.acceptSuggestionOnEnter": "off",
-    "editor.lineNumbers": "off",
-    "editor.renderIndentGuides": false,
-    "editor.rulers": [80, 100],
     "editor.wordBasedSuggestions": true,
     ```

 ## Known Limitations of Isabelle/VSCode

-  * Lack of specific support for the Isabelle fonts: these need to be manually installed on the system and configured for VSCode (see also `$ISABELLE_FONTS` within the Isabelle environment).

-    **Note:** As the Isabelle fonts continue to evolve, installed versions need to be updated according to each new Isabelle version.

   * Isabelle symbol abbreviations like "-->" are not accepted by VSCode.